 Guitar pedals are such personal things.
 We love the sounds they produce, but effects pedals are usually third on the list to purchase (quite rightly) behind guitar and amplifier.
-By the time we consider pedals our budget is usually stretched - which type should you prioritize buying first?
+By the time we consider pedals our budget is usually stretched - which type should you prioritise buying first?

 The always-on effect for guitarists is reverb.
 This is the sound that emulates sound reflections from playing in a large hall.
 All guitars in all genres sound too 'dry' without reverb, but do you need a pedal for reverb?
 You should only buy a guitar amplifier that has reverb built-in, this is nearly always more then adequate quality wise.
 It's only when you want more exotic forms of reverb (spring, plate etc.) you'll need a pedal.